Most Popular

 AOSP, AWS, the Linux kernel project, Meta, Microsoft and many more are adopting Rust in systems programming for its memory safety guarantees.
 Broadly, Rust can help reduce memory-related vulnerabilities — that make up the vast majority of software security issues — introduced by code written in memory-unsafe C and C++, which allow programmers to easily break memory safety rules.
 Apple in October detailed how it was addressing memory safety in XNU, the kernel used for the iPhone, iPad, and Mac.

-The Chrome security team last year said it had considered Rust as a platform language but opted to maintain C++ as its primary language for the foreseeable future while it attempts to bring memory safety to C++ through projects like its MicraclePtr C++ smart pointers
+The Chrome security team last year said it had considered Rust as a platform language but opted to maintain C++ as its primary language for the foreseeable future while it attempts to bring memory safety to C++ through projects like its MicraclePtr C++ smart pointers.

 Jansens, however, suggests the Chrome security team hasn’t completely canned the idea of bringing Rust into Chromium and details how it continues to explore how Rust could fit in over time.